mdelkins/commandos-virtus/README.md

-# COMMANDOES-VIRTUS
+# COMMANDOS-VIRTUS

-A plugin for the [commandoes](http://github.com/mdelkins/commandoes) library.
+A plugin for the [commandos](http://github.com/mdelkins/commandos) library.
-This plugin adds `Virtus.value_object` to your commandoes commands.
+This plugin adds `Virtus.value_object` to your commandos commands.

 ## PREREQUISITES
 * ruby-2.4.0